Jan 28, 2009

 You can find links on the left sidebar to rules I may use, fairy tale motifs and the game world.

 So why the Book of Jack?
 Jack appears in many fairy tales and folk tales, he is the everyman and unlikely hero.
 Unlikely, in that he is not a noble knight or lord, rather, he is the commoner, with an element of the rogue or trickster about him, who triumphs using his wits.
-In the twentieth century, he appears regularly in films, from Jack Ryan in Hunt for Red October, to Captain Jack Sparrow in Pirates of the Caribbean, from Jack O'Neill in Stargate to Jack Bauer in 24.
-Even John MClean in Die Hard - Jack is a common English diminutive of John.
-Its easy to see the trickster in Jack Sparrow, but the other characters all possess a certain defiance of societal norms, and the ability to outwit opponents.
+In the twentieth century, he appears regularly in films, from Jack Colton in Romancing the Stone

 In America, there is a whole oral tradition of "Jack Tales", derived from earlier English stories, featuring Jack the "self-made man who uses trickery and quick thinking as his main tools".